 One of the key priorities in our second Mission Action Plan was to “Develop a strategic and structured approach to outward giving to mission and charities by establishing a working group accountable to the PCC.”
 This led to the founding of our Outward Giving Group and St Margaret’s ‘Mission Fund’.
 The Mission Fund enables St Margaret’s to pass any Gift Aided element on to our nominated charities from donors who are tax-payers.

 The present target of St Margaret’s Parochial Church Council for our Outward Giving via the Mission Fund is 5% of our Church Giving income.
-Therefore our PCC has underwritten a budgeted figure for 2019 of £8,000 for outward giving.
+Therefore our PCC has underwritten a budgeted figure for 2021 of £7,000 for outward giving.
 However, our hope is that the majority of these funds will be raised through existing and on-going fundraising activities and appeals throughout the year.

-Mission Fund Beneficiaries in 2019 will include:
+Mission Fund Beneficiaries in 2021 to include:

 - Christian Aid